carsonetb/Engine/README.md

 I have used OpenGL a bit before, and I could never make anything beyond loading a simple 3D model in it.
 Also, I find Raylib very similar to PyGame, a library a Python graphics library which I've used quite a bit.

+## Examples
+You can look in the examples folder to find examples you can run.